YanMike/swt-Battleship/README.md

 # swt-Battleship

 Purpose of this project is to get "hands on code" for a software engineering seminar.
+It is also used for further tasks: Clean Code Development and Distributed Version Control System.

 ## Description
 This game is just a prototyp.
 Bot knows only one possible setup for its ships.
 Bot can only shoot randomly (no algorithm).